ignaciojpineda/ignaciojpineda/README.md

 - 👋 Hi, I’m Ignacio
-- 👀 I’m interested in ...
+- 👀 I’m interested in statistics
 - 🌱 I’m currently learning Economics and Data Science
 - 💞️ I’m looking to collaborate on Income Inequality Analysis
-- 📫 You can reach me at University
+- 📫 You can reach me at University Jaume I

 <!---
 ignaciojpineda/ignaciojpineda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.